 Regenerative Treatment Options

-PRP and stem cells are effective, nonsurgical treatment options for shoulder arthritis, bursitis, tendonitis, and partial thickness tears in the rotator cuff.
-Our randomized controlled study examined the use of bone marrow-derived stem cells and demonstrated significant clinical and radiographic improvement in comparison to patients who underwent exercise therapy (9).
-Disc herniations and bulges that cause referred pain into the shoulder can be treated with PRP and stem cells.
+PRP and bone marrow concentrate (BMC) are effective, nonsurgical treatment options for shoulder arthritis, bursitis, tendonitis, and partial thickness tears in the rotator cuff.
+Our randomized controlled study examined the use of BMC and demonstrated significant clinical and radiographic improvement in comparison to patients who underwent exercise therapy (9).
+Disc herniations and bulges that cause referred pain into the shoulder can be treated with PRP and BMC.
 This allows patients to avoid the side effects of steroid injection and pain management procedures that burn the nerves in the neck.
 It also enables patients to avoid shoulder surgery.
 To learn more about shoulder pain and how you can avoid shoulder surgery click here.
 This is a free downloadable book written by Dr, Centeno: Shoulder 2.0

 At the Centeno-Schultz Clinic, we are experts in the treatment of shoulder injuries.
 Every new patient examination includes an ultrasound examination of the shoulder.
 These examinations can identify instability and small defects in the tendons and ligaments not appreciated on MRI or CT.
-The PRP and stem cell injections are performed under ultrasound guidance to ensure accurate placement of the platelets and stem cells.
+The PRP and BMC injections are performed under ultrasound guidance to ensure the accurate placement of the platelets and bone marrow concentrate (containing stem cells).
 This will ensure the best clinical outcome.
 The injections are very demanding and can not be performed by your PCP or orthopedic surgeon.
 To watch one of my shoulder injections please clinic on the video below.

 If your shoulder keeps talking to you at night, and or if you are awakened regularly when you roll over at night, please schedule a telemedicine consultation from the comfort of your home or backyard.
 Speak with a board-certified, fellowship-trained physician who will provide you with a diagnosis and the appropriate regenerative treatment options.
 Stop suffering and start living by calling today!